hixone/floo-coin/README.md

 2. Each node broadcast the hash of mining pool.

-3. Of the received hashes from other nodes, analyze if there is a majority and if the majority hash is over 50%.
+3. Of the received hashes from other nodes, analyze if there is a majority and if the majority hash is over 50% of the received hashes.

 4. If the majority hash is the same hash as the node created, start mining the mining pool.
 If not, flush the mining pool and stay idle for the mining of this block.